Hervé Le Bras

-Hervé Le Bras (born June 6, 1943) is a French demographer and historian.
+Hervé Le Bras (born 6 June 1943) is a French demographer and historian.

 Early life

-Hervé Le Bras was born on June 6, 1943 in Paris, France.
-He graduated from the École Polytechnique.
+Hervé Le Bras was born on June 6, 1943, in Paris, France.
+He graduated from the École polytechnique.

 Career

 Le Bras did an internship in anthropology in Chad from 1966 to 1967.
 He was a statistician in neurolinguistics at the Institut national de la santé et de la recherche médicale (INSERM) from 1967 to 1970.

 Le Bras was a lecturer at his alma mater, the École Polytechnique, from 1974 to 1992 and Sciences Po from 1979 to 1990.
 He was also Professor of Geometry, Representation and Morphology at the École Nationale Supérieure d'Architecture de Paris-Belleville from 1969 to 1990.
-He was a Visiting Professor at the University of Geneva in Switzerland as well as the University of Michigan and the University of Virginia in the United States.
+He was a visiting professor at the University of Geneva in Switzerland as well as the University of Michigan and the University of Virginia in the United States.

-Le Bras is an emeritus researcher at the Institut national d'études démographiques (INED) and director of research at the École des hautes études en sciences sociales (EHESS).
+Le Bras is an emeritus researcher at the Institut national d'études démographiques (INED) and director of research at the School for Advanced Studies in the Social Sciences (EHESS).
 He was a conference director at the École nationale d'administration from 2009 to 2010.

-Le Bras has been a Fellow of Churchill College, Cambridge since 2002.
+Le Bras has been a Fellow of Churchill College, University of Cambridge since 2002.
 He is a Knight of the Legion of Honour.